Keerthi598/LimitOrderBook/ReadMe.md

 This project is build for a Windows10/11 machine and requires a C++20 compatible compiler

 Note:
 Due to github's file storage limits, the orginal dataset used for the runs that produced the above benchmarks coudl not be uploaded here.
-It is over 500MB.
+It is over 500MB. <br>
 A small dataset has been added which conatins the first 10k entries of that dataset.
-An input statement is added in the prodcuer app which allows you to stop the OS from deleting the shared space... as it completes the run nearly instantly.
+An input statement is added in the prodcuer app which allows you to stop the OS from deleting the shared space... as it completes the run nearly instantly. <br>
-The dataset can be downloaded from https://www.kibot.com/free_historical_data.aspx The "Tick with bid/ask data" is the dataset used.
+The dataset can be downloaded from https://www.kibot.com/free_historical_data.aspx <br>
+The "Tick with bid/ask data" is the dataset used. <br>
 You can add it to data/historical/ and change the filename in producerMain.cpp to that